RachaelKilonzo/Exploring-Torino-Municipalities/README.md

 Scrapped the data from "https://www.hassconsult.com/_files/ugd/2b71ec_157e19a7330b47fba997a9c41900d979.pdf" with the help of Tabula and requests to create a data frame and found the longitude and latitude of Suburbs and Satelite towns of Nairobi using geocoder

 ## Using Foursquare Location Data:
 Foursquare data is commonly used to power location data for Airbnb, Apple Maps, Samsung, TripAdvisor, Spotify, AccuWeather, and Uber.
-For this problem I have used the Foursquare API to retrieve information about 100 restaurants in a 1000 meter radius of suburban and satelite towns in Nairobi for analysis.
+For this problem I have used the Foursquare API to retrieve information about 100 spots in a 1000 meter radius of suburban and satelite towns in Nairobi for analysis then went ahead and selected the restaurants.

 ## Popular cuisines
 ### Restaurants in the Suburbs of Nairobi